learnwithparam/website/content/blog/solve-git-rename-issues/index.md

 page: false
 category: ['Article']
 tags: ['Git']
+description: Many of you might got nightmares due to file rename issues in git.
+Recently I encountered one issue, everything works locally but repeatedly my circle CI throwing error as file not found while transpilling JSX file.
+Then I figured out the mystery.
 ---

 Many of you might got nightmares due to file rename issues in git.
 Recently I encountered one issue, everything works locally but repeatedly my circle CI throwing error as file not found while transpilling JSX.